There are no strangers on the world's horizon

 "There are no strangers on the world's horizon,

-Meeting and sharing the same fate,
+Here we meet and share the same fate,

 What does past acquaintance matter?